-Restrooms and Locker Rooms Social distancing will be maintained in restrooms and locker rooms.
-Stalls, lockers and other private spaces will be marked to maintain distance between individuals with the space.
+Restrooms and Locker Rooms

+Social distancing will be maintained in restrooms and locker rooms to the extent possible.
+Stalls, lockers and other private spaces may be marked to maintain distance between individuals with the space.
 In addition, capacity and access may be limited in order to maintain social distance.

+Lunch

-Lunch Students will be seated in adherence with social distancing during lunch periods and will be expected to maintain a recommended 3 feet social distance while eating and drinking.
+Students will be seated in adherence with social distancing during lunch periods and will be expected to maintain a recommended 3 feet social distance while eating and drinking to the extent possible.
 Students who do not observe social distancing protocols will be redirected by a staff member; students who do not comply with this redirection will be escorted to a separate area, where they will be supervised but away from other students for the duration of the lunch period.

+Recess

-Recess Students will have outdoor recess, weather permitting.
-When at least 3 feet of distance between students can be maintained outdoors, students will be permitted to remove their face coverings.
-Indoor recess, when required, will be held in spaces where social distancing can be maintained.
+Students will have outdoor recess, weather permitting.
+Indoor recess, when required, will be held in spaces where social distancing can be maintained to the extent possible.